 The most important thing you will take with you at the end of this experience is how much you will learn about yourself.
 However, there is nothing I can say about that because it is part of your journey.
 You need to discover this on your own.
 This is the most crucial part of your time abroad.
 You will come to appreciate and prioritize things differently than you used to.
 Every day will be different and every day you will learn and grow into a person you will be proud of.
 When you get time to yourself, revel in it.
 You most certainly won’t have that time again once you are back in the hustle and bustle of New York.

 Some final tips before you touch down in lovely Ireland and its forty shades of green: Your house will be on top of a hill.
 Don’t think you’re skipping out on all of those stairs you walk up every day at Manhattan College.
 Get used to it immediately, or try to find that shortcut before your final two weeks there.
 Bring an umbrella with you at all times, even if there isn’t a cloud in sight.
 Expect four seasons in one day.
 Wi-Fi will be your new best friend.
 And don’t, whatever you do, take your iPod with you to the club.
 Keep it close, keep it safe.
 It will be your life support.
 You don’t want to know what it feels like when it’s gone.
 When you feel homesick, don’t stay in the house.
 Be adventurous.
 Your experiences in Ireland this semester will stick with you for the rest of your life.
 Explore, keep a journal, try new recipes, take advantage of the half price movies at the cinema on “crazy Tuesdays;” you only live once, right?
 Make it count.

 PS.
 Remember to pack light.

-Sheena Mullan is a student at Manhattan College and studied abroad with IFSA-Butler at the University of Ulster, Magee, in 2013.
+Sheena Mullan is a student at Manhattan College and studied abroad with IFSA at the University of Ulster, Magee, in 2013.